 #1.
-Commitment means more than saying ‘I do’
+Relationship commitment means more than saying ‘I do’

 Weddings are an excellent opportunity for couples to celebrate their love and also vocalize their intentions in front of friends and family – who they want to be as a partner as well as what they cherish in the other.

-It’s been said over and over, but I’ll repeat it here, that a wedding is a day and a marriage is a lifetime.
-Practically, I believe this to mean that true commitment has to be demonstrated on an ongoing basis, and not just when things are going well.
+It’s been said over and over, but we willl repeat it here, that a wedding is a day and a marriage is a lifetime.
+Practically, this can mean that true commitment has to be demonstrated on an ongoing basis, and not just when things are going well.
 This may be small gestures like thanking your partner, showing appreciation, and apologizing first, or it could be more significant moments such as buying a home together, supporting your partner through a difficult time, and making efforts to integrate into each other’s families.

 #2.
-A little bit of doubt is GOOD
+A little bit of relationship doubt is GOOD

-I often hear from clients who are doubting the future of their relationship, that this must mean something – it must be their intuition telling them to leave or that something isn’t ‘quite right’.
-I agree that major, constant doubts that do not go away certainly carry significance (see #6 below).
-However I also know that having doubts, in and of itself, is not grounds for ending a relationship.
+We sometimes hear from clients who are doubting the future of their relationship, that this must mean something – it must be their intuition telling them to leave or that something isn’t ‘quite right’.
+We agree that major, constant doubts that do not go away certainly carry significance (see #6 below).
+However it can also be true that doubt, in and of itself, is not grounds for ending a relationship.

 Being unsure about any major decision is to be expected.
 It is a healthy way for us to really weigh all of our options, to speak to friends, family, or just have a chat with ourselves.
 Why would we expect to not have doubts about commitment to life partner?
 What decision could have a greater impact on your life?
 I don’t say this to encourage cold feet, but more to normalize the process of questioning.
 It serves to make you more certain in the end, or to encourage a change if that’s what needs to happen.
 Doubts facilitate no stone to be left unturned within a relationship.